atk4/core/README.md

 echo $c->mymethod(2,3)."\n";
 ```

-Core Exception adds essential ability for Exception to register additional information than can consist of variables.
-This can also be used for localizing your exceptions or ability to show more / less information depending on your debug level.
-Exception comes with a getColorfulText() that uses colorful console output to display your error nicely:
+Core Exception adds essential ability for Exception to supply additional information inside exception that can be useful for debugging.
+This has a great application if you're localizing your exceptions.
+Exception class comes with a handy `getColorfulText()` method that significantly improves readability of exception text.
+See documentation for guide on how to integrate with PHPUnit:

 ![exception demo](docs/exception-demo.png)